Denis Letty

 IHEDN, FATAC, COMETA

-Major General Denis Letty (Ret.) is a retired French Air Force officer with extensive command experience.
-A former fighter pilot, he served as head of French Air Defense for the southeast zone, led the French military mission for the Allied Air Force of Central Europe, commanded the Fifth Wing, and served as commander of Strasbourg air base.
+Major General Denis Letty (Ret.) is a retired French Air Force officer with extensive command experience β€” as former fighter pilot, head of French Air Defence for the southeast zone, head of the French military mission for the Allied Air Force of Central Europe, commander of the Fifth Wing and commander of Strasbourg air base.
+His engagement with the UFO phenomenon began in 1965 at FATAC headquarters in Metz and culminated in 1996 with the founding of the COMETA committee, which in 1999 submitted a spectacular report to the French Prime Minister.